flink-extended/flink-remote-shuffle/docs/user_guide.md

 **Metrics:** There are some important metrics that may help you to monitor the cluster and more metrics will be added in the future.
-You can get the `ShuffleManager` and `ShuffleWorker` metrics by requesting the metrics server, for example, http://IP:PORT/metrics/.
+You can get the `ShuffleManager` and `ShuffleWorker` metrics by requesting the metrics server, for example, http://IP:PORT/metrics.
 The IP should be the `ShuffleManager` or `ShuffleWorker` external ip address and the PORT should the corresponding metric server port (`23101` for `ShuffleManager` and `23103` for `ShuffleWorker` by default).
+You can also query metrics by specifying one or multiple metric groups, for example, http://IP:
+PORT/metrics?group=remote-shuffle or http://IP:PORT/metrics?group=jvm&group=system.
+All supported
-All supported metrics are as follows:
+metrics (except for jvm and system metrics) are as follows:

 | Metric Key | Type | Version | Description |
 | ---------- | ---- | ------- | ----------- |